Groups of thieves target two high-end stores in California - KESQ

 Groups of thieves stole goods from two high-end stores in California on Wednesday, according to officials, the latest in a series of similar crimes in a few US cities.

-In Los Angeles, at least five people went inside the Nordstrom store in Canoga Park and stole items that included seven or eight expensive purses, police told CNN affiliate KABC.
+In Los Angeles, at least five people went inside the Nordstrom store in Canoga Park and stole items that included seven or eight expensive purses, CNN affiliate KABC reported.

-During the robbery, the suspects assaulted and pepper-sprayed a security guard, police told the news outlet.
+During the robbery, the suspects assaulted and pepper-sprayed a security guard, Deputy Chief Alan Hamilton said.
 At least one of the suspects was wearing an orange wig, KABC reported.
 CNN has reached out to the LAPD for more information.

 Also Wednesday, police said at least four people stole $20,000 worth of merchandise from an Apple store in Santa Rosa, which is located about 55 miles north of San Francisco.